Union Station (Washington Metro): Station layout

+Like the other original stations of the Metro, Union Station sports coffered vaults of concrete in its ceiling.
+One end of the station has a lowered "box" cut out of the ceiling.
+The station features an island platform with two exits, one mid-platform mezzanine leading to the main hall of Union Station and Massachusetts Avenue and the one northern exit leading to 1st Street NE and to the main boarding concourse.
+The station features escalators with the elevator between them as seen at Addison Road and North Bethesda between the mezzanine and platform.

 History

-After groundbreaking in 1969, the station opened as Union Station-Visitor Center (National Visitor Center) on March 27, 1976 with the rest of the Red Line.
+After groundbreaking in 1969, the station opened as Union Station-Visitor Center (National Visitor Center) on March 27, 1976, with the rest of the Red Line.
+It was renamed to simply "Union Station" in 1982 following the closure of the National Visitor Center.

 Union Station had dirtier walls than most stations as trains brought in soot from diesel engines in Union Station, resulting in a dimmer station.
 In March 2017, it was announced the station would be painted white at a cost of $75,000–$100,000.
 This sparked a debate amongst riders, as preservationists did not like the irrevocable act of painting the brutalist cavern, while other riders liked the brightened stations and cleaner feels that resulted from the white paint.

-Between January 15 to January 21, 2021, this station was closed because of security concerns due to the 2020 Inauguration.
+Between January 15 to January 21, 2021, the station was closed because of security concerns due to the 2020 Inauguration.

-Future improvements

-The street-level entrance on First street, built into the existing retaining wall, will be rebuilt to ADA-compliant standards, adding more space for extra fare gates and connections between the platform and track level.